 This program, developed by the Board of Trustees of Community-Technical Colleges, provides the opportunity for a high school junior or senior with a "B" average to enroll in college credit courses (8 maximum) at MCC at no cost.
-For students to participate, their high school must have a partnership contract signed with the college.
-Students must also have the written recommendation of the high school principal or counselor.
+For students to participate, their high school must have a signed partnership contract on file with the college.
+Each term students must also have the written recommendation of the high school principal or counselor.
 Students are responsible for their books and transportation.
-Call the MCC Admissions Office for further information.
+Please call the MCC Admissions Office 860-512-3210 for further information.